winstonpuckett/ExtendedIPO/README.md

 # FAQ

 ## Q: Why don't you put database queries inside validations in Extended IPO?
 > A: When you intermingle queries with processes, it's really hard to never duplicate a database query.
 It's easier to grab all of the information you'll need exactly once.
-Often the reduction in duplication more than offsets the number of queries executed if the function exits early.
+Often the reduction in duplication more than offsets the number of queries executed if the function were to exit early.

 ## Q: Why can't you return something from a Command?
 > A: The validation should catch any case where we expect not to be able to be able to complete a user flow.
 Therefore if a command fails, we don't want to return a result code because that situation is a failure we don't expect.
 It's an exceptional case, which requires an exception.
 There is a situation where you need to return an id to a user after something has been created.
 You could get around this by finding that id within a Query at the top of the user flow and submitting it as part of the payload...
 But that sometimes feels awkward.
 I'm open to ideas for how to allow ids to be returned but not allowing result codes.